DataDog/integrations-extras/invary_runtime_integrity/README.md

 ### Validation

 1. Review the "Invary Runtime Integrity" dashboard for timely and expected appraisal information.
-2. Query your logs with the 'source:invary' base query.
+2. Query your logs with the `source:invary` base query.

 ## Data Collected

 ### Logs

-Invary forwards your Runtime Integrity appraisal results with the 'source:invary' tag.
+Invary forwards your Runtime Integrity appraisal results with the `source:invary` tag.

 ## Troubleshooting